apache/cloudstack-www/blog/2022-11-30-cloudstack-collaboration-conference-2022-roundup.md

 <div><strong><span ><a href="https://www.slideshare.net/ShapeBlue/stackbill-workshop" target="_blank" rel="noopener">StackBill Workshop</a> - Amal Ranjith</span></strong></div>
 <div>

 StackBill is a complete self-service intuitive Cloud Management Portal with extensive features leveraging Apache CloudStack® with state of the art tools and years of expertise.
-Stackbill helps datacenter and cloud providers to build their own public cloud business powered by Apache Cloudstack.
+Stackbill helps datacenter and cloud providers to build their own public cloud business powered by Apache CloudStack.

 In this workshop session, Amal Ranjith talks about how StackBill offers a great solution for cloud service providers with simplified user experience and packed with 3'rd party plugins to provide users with a live demo.